genomicsclass/book/pages/clustering_and_heatmaps.md

 ##   placenta     0  4  0  0  0  0  2
 ```

-We can instead perform k-means clustering using all of the genes.
+This is very likely due to the fact the the first two genes are not informative regarding tissue type.
+We can see this in the first plot above.
+If we instead perform k-means clustering using all of the genes, we obtain a much improved result.
 To visualize this, we can use an MDS plot: